 The big caveat to all of these changes and improvements to online privacy, is that legally, they only extend to EU citizens.
 However, as with the case of Facebook, it may be that companies wanting to not get caught out by the legislation simply extend the additional rights to all users globally.
-There is no guarantee of that, but with Facebook leading the way, it’s certainly a possibility.
+There is no guarantee of that, but with

 It is of real importance that organizations take these new regulations seriously, as there are severe sanctions in place should the GDPR be fallen afoul of.
 While there are low-level sanctions such as a written warning for first-offenses or non-intentional noncompliance, regular data protection audits can follow — and from there the repercussions become steep.
 Fines of between 20 million euros ($25 million) and four percent of a company’s annual worldwide turnover, whichever is higher are possible, though lesser fines of $10 million or two percent of annual turnover could be applied in other cases.

 - ChatGPT is violating your privacy, says major GDPR complaint

 - No, 1Password wasn’t hacked – here’s what really happened